xspize/brand-yourself-assessment/README.md

   <img src="https://github.com/xspize/xspize/blob/main/pictures/step_3.png?raw=true">
 </p>

 After having the logo in position with everything needed inside it.
 I then wrote the name of the company underneath it.
-Using the font __Anders__ as previously stated with a size of 49.
+Using the font __Anders__ as previously shown, size 49.
 I decided to highlight the initial letters ODY due to having them displayed in the logo itself.
 It looks good in terms of design.
-Underneath the words Odyssey I added Digital Design because I want people to see what the company is all about.
-Then again I used the same font with size 11.
+Underneath the words Odyssey I added Digital Design because I want people to see what the company is about.
+For this I use the font __Aven Bold__,size 11.

 <p align="center">
   <img src="https://github.com/xspize/xspize/blob/main/pictures/step_4.png?raw=true">
 </p>

-To finalize it I felt like I could add something more underneath the words Odyssey to not let the Digital Design become too dull.
+To wrap it up, I wanted to add something else underneath the words Odyssey to not let the Digital Design part too empty.
 For this I thought of 2 options.
 One of them was to draw a line from the O till the second S until it reached the words Digital Design, and the other idea was to also draw a line but with Digital Design being in the center.

 <p align="center">
   <img src="https://github.com/xspize/xspize/blob/main/pictures/step_5.png?raw=true">